 It’s not often that a kids mountain bike sells out within hours of its release, but after testing the woom OFF AIR, we aren’t surprised.
 The AIR is simply a magnificent beast that “floats like a butterfly (and) sting(s) like a bee”.
-Lightweight and responsive, it’s a magnificent rig for the price.
+Lightweight and responsive, it’s a magnificent rig for a wide range of riders.

 SIZES: 20″, 24″ and 26″

 WEIGHT: 20.3 lb., 22.7 lb., 24.7 lb. (w/o pedals)

 FORK: Air suspension fork, adjustable rebound, lockout function, 60/80/90 mm travel (increases with bike size) with thru-axle

 DRIVETRAIN/SHIFTERS: SRAM X5 derailleur and trigger shifter, 9-speed